Emperor tamarin: Habitat

 Emperor tamarins occur mostly in Amazonian lowland and lower mountain rain forests, as well as remnant, primary, and secondary forests.
 Amazonian lowland holds an abundance of water during high sea level due to the flooding by nearby water sources.
 This contributes to a very humid, tropical climate to occur year-round.
 The lower montane forests Emperor tamarins are primarily found in are considered tropical and moist with an abundance of vegetation.
 During the dry season, flowering peaks and in the wet season, flowering decreases, affecting the diets of the Emperor tamarins.
 Many Emperor tamarins are found in Amazonian secondary forests, which account for 40% of the forest area.
 Secondary forests appear to accumulate woody plant species at a relatively rapid rate but the mechanisms involved are complex and no clear pattern emerged.
 This process helped grow the trees in which Emperor tamarins primarily reside in when found in secondary forests.
 The average size of the group tamarins live in is two to eight individuals, but it can range from four to eighteen.
 They reside in the form of an extended family group, usually with only one breeding female.
 The groups they live in usually only consist of Emperor tamarins, but occasionally can also include saddle-back tamarins considering their food scavenging groups often join together.
-This is due to the fact Emperor tamarins tend to stay higher in the canopy than 10 meters, and Saddle-back tamarins usually stay below 10 meters.
+This is due to the fact Emperor tamarins tend to stay higher in the canopy than 10 m, and saddle-back tamarins usually stay below 10 metres.